microsoft/vscode-docs/docs/java/java-tutorial.md

 ## Running and debugging your program

 It's super easy to run and debug Java in Visual Studio Code.
 You can either click `F5` or use the `Run|Debug` button on the code lens to see it running.
-You can also use various refactor within the editor.
+You can also use various refactor methods within the editor.

 ![Run and Debug](images/java-tutorial/run-debug.gif)

-The debugger also support advanced features such as hot code replacement and conditional breakpoint, see [Java Debug](/docs/java/java-debugging.md) for more details.
+The debugger also supports advanced features such as hot code replacement and conditional breakpoint, see [Java Debug](/docs/java/java-debugging.md) for more details.

-## Other features
+## More features

-Now you've seen how easy it is to write Java program with Visual Stuio Code.
-The editor actually has much more capability to support your Java workload.
+Now you've seen how easy it is to write Java program with Visual Studio Code.
+The editor has much more capability to offer for your Java workload.

 * [Editing Java](/docs/java/java-editing.md) explains how to navigate and edit Java in more details.
 * [Maven Support, Java Package and Dependency Management](/docs/java/java-project.md) shows you how it provides you a project view and works with Maven.